 A longitudinal bilateral carotid survey up through the bulb is a reasonable and efficient approach.
 Plaque is often most severe within 2 cm of the carotid bulb.
-This survey is done using the same VENOUS exam type (and usually RES mode) used for the carotid flow time described below and the JVP exam discussed in the next chapter.
+This survey is done using the same VENOUS exam type used for the carotid flow time described below and the JVP exam discussed in the next chapter.
 Below is a modest plaque in the carotid just before the bulb.

 The presence of carotid plaque confirms non-coronary atherosclerotic disease and should put a patient in the high-risk category, requiring maximum secondary prevention therapy.
 Thus, patients at intermediate risk for atherosclerotic vascular disease could have a carotid survey first, instead of a coronary CT study.
 If plaque is seen, the coronary CT might not be needed.
 If plaque is not seen, the CT could still be done.
 In this situation, ultrasound is specific but not completely sensitive.